JasonBock/Rocks/docs/notes/342 - Use Partial Types To Define Expectations.md

 * DONE - Add integration tests
 * DONE - Add tests for `[RockPartial]`
 * DONE - Update changelog and put in `9.0.0 - Not Yet Released`
-* Add generics tests for partial
+* DONE - Add generics tests for partial
 * `RockAnalyzer` needs to be handled differently if `[RockPartial]` is used
 * Update code gen test project to also generate the partial approach